abusedev/hwid-grabber/README.md

 Head to the Discord and go to a "whitelist" forum to post your HWID.

 ## How long until I gain access?
 This can vary.
-But typically our team checks the forums multiple times per day.
-If you do not gain access within half a day there is an issue.
+But typically I will check the Discord multiple times per day.

 ## Licensing
 Permissions